 Much of the research presently conducted in the biomedical domain relies on the induction of correlations and interactions from data.
 Because we ultimately want to increase our knowledge of the biochemical and functional roles of genes, proteins and treatments in organisms, there is a clear need to integrate the associations and interactions among biological entities that have been reported and accumulate in the literature, databases, the web and social media.
 Biomedical literature mining is an important informatics methodology for large scale information extraction from repositories of textual documents, as well as for integrating information available in various domain-specific databases and ontologies, ultimately leading to knowledge discovery.
 It helps uncover relationships and interactions buried in the literature and other media, from experimental to phenomenological data.
 We have been working for a long time to us tap into the vast biomedical collective knowledge available in various data sources, which we can think of as the "bibliome" or the "digital phenotype" in health and disease.
 Our approach to is based on bottom-up, network science, data-driven or bio-inspired methods, which we have applied to automatic discovery, classification and annotation of protein-protein and drug-drug interactions, pharmacokinetic data, protein sequence family and structure prediction, functional annotation of transcription data, enzyme annotation publications, and so on.
 Examples of these are shown below, together with links to additional resources and publications.

 Social media and mobile application data enable population-level observation tools with the potential to speed translational research.
 We have shown recent workdemonstrating Instagram’s importance for public surveillance of drug interactions.
 Our methodology is based on the longitudinal analysis of social media user timelines at different timescales: day, week and month.
 Weighted graphs are built from the co-occurrence of terms from various biomedical dictionaries (drugs, symptoms, natural products, side-effects, and sentiment) at various timescales.
 We showed that spectral methods, shortest-paths, and distance closures reveal relevant drug-drug and drug-symptom pairs, as well as clusters of terms and drugs associated with the complex pathology associated with depression.
 We validate inferences about drug interactions and adverse reactions via curated bioinformatics databases (e.g. DrugBank and SIDER), and develop demo tools to share our analysis with the community.
-We currently analyze various social media sources such as: Twitter, Facebook, ChaCha and the Epilepsy Foundation public forums, and have focused on studting depression, epilepsy, and opioid abuse.
+We currently analyze various social media sources such as: Twitter, Facebook, ChaCha and the Epilepsy Foundation public forums, and have focused on studying depression, epilepsy, and opioid abuse, as well as other health-related problems such as human-reproduction.

 Drug-drug interactions (DDIs) are major causes of morbidity and mortality and a subject of intense scientific interest.
 Biomedical literature mining can aid DDI research by extracting evidence for large numbers of potential interactions from published literature and clinical databases.
 We started with the estimation of pharmacokinetics numerical data from literature to mine drug-specific (e.g. Midazolam (MDZ)) pharmokinetic (PK) clearance data (systemic and oral) from the literature.
 We obtained 88% precision rate and 92% recall rate are achieved, with an F-score = 90%.
 Out-performs support vector machine (F-score of 68.1%).
 Further investigation on 7 other drugs showed comparable performance [Wang et al, 2009].
 Recently, we received funding for a four-year ($1.7M) R01 grant from from NIH/NLM to study the large-scale extraction of drug-Interaction from medical text.
 This is a collaboration with Prof. Lang Li from IUPUI Medical School, and Prof. Hagit Shatkay from the University of Delaware.
 While evidence for DDI ranges in scale from intracellular biochemistry to human populations, literature mining methods have not been used to extract specific types of experimental evidence which are reported differently for distinct experimental goals.
 We have used the team's manually curated corpora [Wu et al, 2013] of PubMed abstracts and annotated sentences with three types of experimental DDI evidence: in vitro, in vivo, and clinical.
 The goal is the production of a text mining pipeline using several linear classifiers and a variety of feature transformation methods.
 Preliminary results [Kolchinsky et al 2015] on pharmacokinetics DDI experimental evidence in PubMed has yielded excellent classification performance in distinguishing relevant and irrelevant abstracts (reaching F1 ~= 0.93, MCC ~= 0.74, iAUC ~= 0.99) and sentences (F1 ~= 0.76, MCC ~= 0.65, iAUC ~= 0.83).